mapbender/mapbender-documentation/README.md

 sphinx-build . _build -A version=4.0
 ```

-Now, create a symlink from you build folder to the Apache Webserver:
+Now, create a symlink from your build folder to the Apache Webserver:

 ```bash
 ln -s /data/mapbender-documentation/_build/ /var/www/html/mb-doc